-Some types of tree have already been used in the joint alignment problem, for example Cristinacce and Cootes $[\square]$ use a shortest path tree over clusters of images.
-They use the tree to determine what order images are added to a joint alignment rather than concatenating deformations as we do.
+Related uses of trees.
+Some types of tree have already been used in the joint alignment problem, Cristinacce and Cootes [10] use a shortest path tree over clusters of images.
+The tree is used to determine what order images are added to a joint alignment rather than for concatenating deformations as we do.
 The most similar approaches to the one proposed are the geodesic methods from the medical literature.
-For example Hamm et al. [\square] use a k-nearest neighbour graph to approximate a manifold upon which valid images lie.
+Hamm et al.[14] use a k-nearest neighbour graph to approximate a manifold upon which valid images lie.
 Images are then registered by concatenating diffeomorphisms along the shortest path in the tree as an approximation to following the shortest geodesic distance over this manifold.
-Minimum spanning trees have also been used for registration in the medical literature as a method of estimating Rényi entropy [\square].
+Hernandez et al. [15] present an alternative method which is not tree based but relies upon the same underlying concept.
+Minimum spanning trees have also been used for registration in the medical literature as a method of estimating Rényi entropy [22,27] which is used as a measure of image alignment quality.
+Recently tree structures have been applied to the problem of registration over long sequences by Klaudiny and Hilton [18].
+The proposed traversal tree reduces drift over long sequences by aligning images non-sequentially.